UNSDSN-Youth/sdg-quiz/content/pet/bandi.md

 You just got a pet!
 ---

-BanDi is a glowing firefly.
+Bandi is a glowing firefly.

-The bright light of the deep night, the light of the city symbolizes the prosperity of mankind that has developed so far, and the light of the city that does not turn off 24 hours a day.
+The bright light of the deep night, and the light of the city symbolizes the prosperity of mankind that has developed so far - the light of the city that does not turn off 24 hours a day.

-However, the development of these industries, technologies and cities has caused many social problems.
-Now BanDi says that environmentally friendly economic development is necessary for all mankind.
+However, due to the development of these industries, technologies and cities, there have been many social problems.
+Now Bandi says that environmentally friendly economic development is necessary for all mankind.

-So BanDi and friends of animals and plants can live with us.
-Let us consider the path of sustainable prosperity so that our society can shine for all.
+This is so that Bandi, and friends of animals and plants can live with us.
+Let us consider the path of sustainable prosperity so that our society can shine together.

 {{< button link="/become/global-citizen" text="Become a Global Citizen" colour="#EAEAEA" >}}